Color Theory for Outfits: Expert Style Guide 2026

 The 60-30-10 Rule

-A classic interior design principle that works beautifully for fashion:
+A classic interior design principle that translates beautifully to fashion:

-- 30% secondary color (your supporting piece—top, bag)
+- 30% secondary color (your supporting piece — top or bag)

 Color Blocking: A Bold Approach

-Color blocking combines large blocks of solid colors in one outfit.
-Popularized in the 1960s by designers like Yves Saint Laurent, it remains a powerful way to make a statement.
+Color blocking combines large sections of solid, contrasting colors in a single outfit.
+Popularized in the 1960s by designers like Yves Saint Laurent, it remains one of the most powerful ways to make a visual statement — and it’s fully on-trend for 2026.

 How to Color Block Successfully